Axway/streams-open-docs/content/en/docs/install/amplify-central-integration.md

 ## Prerequisites

 * You must know your Amplify Central organization ID.
 * You must have an environment in which you wish to publish the Streams assets.
-To create a new one, go to Amplify Central [topology](https://apicentral.axway.com/topology/environments).
+For more information on how to create a new environment, see [Connect and manage your environment](https://docs.axway.com/bundle/amplify-central/page/docs/connect_manage_environ/index.html).
 * You must have [a service account in Amplify Central](https://docs.axway.com/bundle/platform-management/page/docs/management_guide/organizations/managing_organizations/index.html#managing-service-accounts) with the following properties:
     * "Central Admin" in `Org Roles`
     * "Client Certificate" in `authentication`

 ## Create Kubernetes secret

-Streams needs the certificates associated with your service account to authenticate to Amplify Central.
-Create a secret containing those certificates:
+Streams requires the certificates associated with your service account to authenticate to Amplify Central.
+The following is an example of how to create a secret containing those certificates:

 ```sh
 export NAMESPACE="my-namespace"